Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 Each letter now has a path and anchor points around it.

-And in the Layers panel, the type layer is now a shape layer, indicated by the path icon in the lower right of the thumbnail.
-Which means that each letter in the word is now a separate shape.
+Over in the Layers panel, the Type layer is now a Shape layer (indicated by the path icon in the thumbnail).

 The type layer is now a shape layer.